MicrosoftDocs/bing-docs/bing-docs/bing-autosuggest/bing-autosuggest-upgrade-guide-v5-to-v7.md

 ---
 title: Upgrade Bing Autosuggest API v5 to v7
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: Identifies the parts of your application that you need to update to use version 7.
-services: cognitive-services
+services: bing-search-services
 author: swhite-msft
-manager: nitinme
+manager: ehansen

-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-autosuggest
 ms.topic: conceptual
-ms.date: 02/20/2019
+ms.date: 07/15/2020
 ms.author: scottwhi
 ---

 # Autosuggest API upgrade guide

 This upgrade guide identifies the changes between version 5 and version 7 of the Bing Autosuggest API.
 Use this guide to help update your application to use version 7.